GET THE SEVERANCE PAY YOU DESERVE

 WE FIGHT TO MAXIMIZE YOUR SEVERANCE PAY

 How much severance pay are you entitled to?
-Well, there is no mathematical formula to calculate severance pay but Courts in Ontario have established a number of principles which guide the analysis of your severance pay entitlements.
+Well, there is no mathematical formula to calculate severance pay but Courts in Ontario have established a number of principles that guide the analysis of your severance pay entitlements.
 The key factors include your i) age, ii) length of service with the company; iii) amount of compensation; iv) specialization of work; and v) availability of similar employment.

 WE HAVE REPRESENTED THOUSANDS OF EMPLOYEES IN SEVERANCE DISPUTES